The One-Build System: Create Once, Sell to 100 Clients for $30K–$50K Operators

 37 hours weekly = 160 hours monthly = 1,924 hours yearly

-That’s nearly $300K in recovered time from building systems instead of rebuilding work.
+That’s nearly $300K in recovered time by building systems rather than rebuilding work.

 The Real Cost of No Systems